samtingleff/blog/README.markdown

-This is the source for [sam.tingleff.com](http://sam.tingleff.com/), using my own YASSG.
+This is the source for [sam.tingleff.com](http://sam.tingleff.com/), using my own [static site generator](https://github.com/samtingleff/yassg).